peterychuang/peterychuang.github.io/content/tech/2016-05-19-using-data-file-in-hugo.md

 url: /tech/hugo-data-files/
 ---

-In this article, I am going to demonstrate the use of Data Files in Hugo site generator.
+In this article, I am going to demonstrate how to use Data Files in Hugo site generator.

 #### The Problem

-As an effort to grow this website, I thought it might be a good idea to have a collection of [interesting quotes by great novelists](/novelists-on-everything/).
-Even if it doesn't help grow the website, it would still be beneficial for me as a writer.
+As an effort to grow this website, I thought it might be a good idea to have a collection of [interesting quotes by great novelists and writers](/novelists-on-everything/).
+Even if it doesn't help traffic, it would still be beneficial for me as a writer.

-An obvious way to do this is to create a regular page and list all the quotes inside that page.
-Such a page is easy to create, but as I expect to the page to increase in length, it may become difficult to maintain in the long run.
+An easy and obvious way to achieve this is to create a regular page and list all the quotes inside that page.
+But as the page grows longer and longer, maintaining such a page will sooner or later become difficult.
+A better solution would be to organise the list by novelist, each of them would have their own individual data file.
+Inside the data file, the quotes are further organised by book.

-Instead, I want to organise all the quotes by the names of the novelists, each of who have their own individual data file.
-Upon page compilation, Hugo should read from all the files and put the data onto one single, static HTML file, ready to be deployed.

 #### The Solution

 ##### *The organisation of Data Files*

 In Hugo, [Data Files](https://gohugo.io/extras/datafiles/) are placed inside the ```data``` folder.
 Inside, you can further organise the files into different levels of sub-folders.
-For example, I have a folder named ```novelists```, and inside ```novelists``` I have one more level of sub-folders, inside which I store my data in YAML (you can choose to use TOML and JSON).
+For example, I have a folder named ```novelists```, and inside ```novelists``` I have one more level of sub-folders, in which I store my data in YAML (you can choose to use TOML and JSON).

 {{< highlight bash >}}
 └── novelists